Portland Parks Foundation

 Partner(s)

-In addition to our incentive partners, we are working with our fellow Give!Guide nonprofits Friends of Noise, Partners for a Hunger-Free Oregon, and People of Color Outdoors to promote and celebrate each other's campaigns.
+In addition to our incentive partners (above), we are working with our fellow Give!Guide nonprofit Forest Park Conservancy, Friends of Portland Community Gardens, and Portland Fruit Tree Project to promote and celebrate each other's campaigns.

-Portland Parks Foundation is in the Community category which is sponsored by Willamette Week.
+Portland Parks Foundation is in the Community category .

-They're a small-sized organization with activities in Clackamas Co., Multnomah Co. and Washington Co.
+They're a medium-sized organization with activities in Multnomah Co. and Washington Co.